Does a turkey stall when smoking? The correct answer

 Turkey is a type of poultry.

-Poultry is lean meat which contains a small amount of moisture.
+Poultry is lean meat that contains a small amount of moisture.

 This moisture doesn’t have enough effect on the temperature of the brisket.

-Stall usually occurs in red meat that contains higher moisture, e.g.brisket, pulled pork.
+Stall usually occurs in red meat that contains higher moisture, e.g., brisket or pulled pork.

 But poultry contains a small amount of moisture, so there is no significant effect of stall on turkey.